Peggy Eaton: Second marriage and scandal

 John Timberlake died in 1828 while at sea in the Mediterranean, in service on a four-year voyage.
 Though the conventions of society required an extended mourning period, the widow Margaret Timberlake married Senator Eaton on January 1, 1829, just nine months after Timberlake's death.
 As a result, rumors circulated that Timberlake had committed suicide because of despair at an alleged affair between his wife and Eaton.
 An autopsy concluded that Timberlake died of pneumonia brought on by pulmonary disease.

 After John Eaton was appointed as Secretary of War, rumors continued and Margaret Eaton was snubbed by other cabinet wives.
-Her honor was defended by President Andrew Jackson, and she became the subject of the Petticoat affair, in which the wives of cabinet members and other prominent Washingtonians refused to pay social calls on the Eatons and refused them invitations to parties and other events.
+President Andrew Jackson, who was known to have little patience for political slander and gossip, defended her honor.
+She became the subject of the Petticoat affair, in which the wives of cabinet members and other prominent Washingtonians refused to pay social calls on the Eatons and refused them invitations to parties and other events.

 Jackson tried unsuccessfully to coerce the cabinet wives into ending their snubbing of the Eatons.
 Vice President John C. Calhoun, whose wife, Floride Calhoun, was seen as the anti-Eaton ringleader, supported his wife.
 This caused Jackson to transfer his favor to widower Martin Van Buren, the Secretary of State, who had taken the Eatons' side and shown positive social attention to Margaret.
 Van Buren helped end the Petticoat Affair by resigning, which gave Jackson the ability to remove his anti-Eaton cabinet members.
 Calhoun was not renominated for vice president and resigned shortly before the end of his term to accept election to the U.S. Senate.
 Van Buren became vice president in 1833, and was well-placed to become Jackson's successor in 1837.